 40g coconut oil

 Measure out your desiccated coconut and vanilla and pop them into your blender to have it ready.
 (If you have a thermomix of course, just weigh into there)

 Then, pop your coconut oil and syrup (from the filling section) into a saucepan and heat to a bubble.
 Let bubble only 10-15 seconds.
 No more, or it will caramelise.

 Pour this mixture over the desiccated coconut and whiz on medium in your blender of choice for 8 seconds (speed 5 TM)

-Then, pour out onto a piece of parchment and press together working it into a long bar shape about an inch wide.
+Then, pour out onto a piece of parchment (my favourite parchment can be found here) and press together working it into a long bar shape about an inch wide.
 One you have a bar shape, cut into two bar shaped pieces.
 You’ll have 2 of 1 inch across, 1/2 inch high and 3 inches each long.
 Please don’t stress about these measurements though.
 Whatever small bar-like shapes you end up with is fine!

 Pop in freezer to set for 10 minutes.